On This Page

 Prescribing standards of practice and resources

-CNO is developing a new practice standard to outline the legislated scope of practice and professional accountabilities for RNs who have the authority to prescribe.
+CNO’s new Registered Nurse (RN) Prescribing practice standard outlines the legislated scope of practice and professional accountabilities for RNs with prescribing authority.

 The new practice standard expands on the accountabilities found in the Medication standard, Scope of Practice standard and the Code of Conduct.
 RNs are expected to practice in compliance with both legislation and CNO practice standards.